-The Australian Government has a range of initiatives to support the early childhood education and care sector attract, develop and retain high-quality educators and early childhood teachers.
+The Australian Government has a range of initiatives to support the early childhood education and care workforce.
+The initiatives aim to attract, develop and retain high-quality early childhood teachers and educators.

 On this page:

 National Workforce Strategy

 A 10-year National Children’s Education and Care Workforce Strategy aims to foster a sustainable and high-quality workforce of early childhood teachers and educators.

 The National Workforce Census provides quality information for developing and measuring policies and programs for the sector.
 The census collects data about:

 - access to preschool programs

 Learn more about the National Workforce Census.

 Providers can choose to offer a discounted fee to educators they employ whose children are enrolled at one of their services.
 The discount will not affect the employee’s Child Care Subsidy (CCS) entitlement.
 This measure will support providers to attract and retain their early childhood workforce.